svanessen29/Table-Top-Muon-Tomography/Documents/BuildInstructions/Electronics.md

 # Electronics & Wiring
-This section will discuss how the PMTs, Arduino, and Oscilloscope were all connected together.
+This section will simply show how the PMTs, Arduino, and Oscilloscope were all connected together to log a muon pulse.
 Since this section only covers how to wire everything up, further discussion of the logic can be found on their respective pages:
   - [ ] [Arduino](../OperationalInstructions/Arduino.md) logic
   - [ ] [Oscilloscope](../OperationalInstructions/Oscilloscope.md) logging logic

+The basic NIM rack layout is shown below.
+The NIM modules that were used are (from right to left) are:
+  - [ ] Octal Discriminator
+  - [ ] Quad Coincidence
+  - [ ] NIM -> TTL Converter
+  - [ ] Counter

 | NIM Rack |
 | :--: |
 |<img src="../../Figures/electronics1.jpg" alt="photo of NIM rack" width="900" />|

-A simplified drawing demonstrates the logic needed totake the signal from the PMTs and send it to the oscilloscope.
+A simplified drawing demonstrates the logic needed to take the signal from the PMTs and send it to the oscilloscope.
 | Simplified Schematic|
 | :--: |
 |<img src="../../Figures/NIM_diagram.jpg" alt="schematic of wiring of entire system" width="900" />|

-## Basic Logic
-The main logic of the system depends on muon coincidences and a pseudo arduino pulse.
-To begin, for a coincidence to be measured, the two PMTs mounted on the scanning arms must both trigger with a muon pulse.
-Once this occurs the data from each PMT mounted on the plate scintillator is saved by the oscilloscope.
-The scanning arms sit at a location for a specified amount of time then move to the next grid location.
-The data is separated by grid location through the use of the arduino that moves the stepper motors.